GSA/digitalgov.gov/content/posts/2015-04-09-multiple-languages-single-platforms-the-world-digital-library.md

 All navigation tools, [metadata](https://www.WHATEVER/tag/metadata/), and content descriptions are provided in the seven interface languages.
 Metadata and descriptions can be listened to with a text-to-voice conversion option that is available for every item in all seven languages, as well.

-## Making Content Multilingual {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-437-Hello-Language-poster-design-johavel-iStock-Thinkstock-ThinkstockPhotos-528825389.jpg" alt="Language poster design using social speech bubbles with the word, "Hello," in various languages" %}
+## Making Content Multilingual {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-437-Hello-Language-poster-design-johavel-iStock-Thinkstock-ThinkstockPhotos-528825389.jpg" alt="Language poster design using social speech bubbles with the word, Hello, in various languages" caption="" >}}

 WDL’s partner organizations play a critical role in delivering WDL’s multilingual content.
 Currently, WDL has 185 partners from 81 countries.